0xinhua/wuxinhua.com/README.md

 pnpm dev
 ```

-the blog should be up and running on [http://localhost:1024](http://localhost:1024)
+The blog should be up and running on [http://localhost:1024](http://localhost:1024)